Craving a delicous chili? This electric pressure cooker pulled pork chili recipe will hit the spot.

 - 1-2 jalapeños, seeds and membranes removed, diced

-- 15 oz. can petite diced tomatoes, with juice
+- 15 ounce can petite diced tomatoes, with juice

-- 10 oz. can diced tomatoes and green chilies
+- 10 ounce can diced tomatoes and green chilies

 - 1/3 - 1/2 cup chopped fresh cilantro

-Preheat electric pressure cooker (EPC) set to sauté setting; when EPC pot is hot, add spices and oil , stirring until spices become fragrant, just a few seconds.
+- Preheat electric pressure cooker (EPC) pot to sauté setting; when EPC pot is hot, add spices and oil , stirring until spices become fragrant, just a few seconds.

-Remove pork from EPC and shred using two forks; return shredded pork to pot.
-Season chili to taste as desired, served with your favorite toppings.
+- Remove pork from EPC and shred using two forks; return shredded pork to pot.
+Season chili to taste as desired, serve with your favorite toppings.

-**Please note - If you are using leftover cooked shredded pork to create this chili, you can follow this recipe but you will only need to cook it under pressure (high setting) for 20 minutes, using a quick release to release all pressure from EPC.
+If you're using leftover cooked shredded pork to make this chili, you'll only need to cook it under pressure (high setting) for 20 minutes, using a quick release to release all pressure from the electric pressure cooker.